“It’s absolutely outrageous that it’s so expensive!”, my friend yelled at me.

 For my friend, that bottle of hand gel could be the difference between her family getting ill or not.
 Moreover, she was prepared to pay the full asking price for it.

 Even if it means she’s now embarrassed by the amount she’d paid.

 But, believe it or not, there are many reasons raising prices after emergencies or disasters is not illegal.

 And there are some occasions when it is just sheer greed.
 You can learn to spot these and get your money back.
-Download my cheat sheet in my free resource library to find out how (get the password for the library in the form when you click on the link).

 However, things are not always what they seem and with situations like this, there’s often far more going on than meets the eye.

 So, in this article I’m going to explain what price gouging is, why it is legal, and why we may actually need it.

 The prices of goods suddenly going up at a time when people need them is called price gouging.
 The dictionary definition describes it as an act or instance of charging customers too high a price for goods or services, especially when demand is high and supplies are limited.
 However, there’s no legal definition for it.

 Fairly obviously, it appears to take advantage of people in their hour of need.
 And, on the surface, it’s immoral.
 Surely, everyone agrees it’s unethical to force buyers to make difficult decisions under stressful circumstances?

 For my friend, having to make the choice between an expensive and necessary item or deciding whether to save the money for an alternative, was a dilemma.
 However, although she begrudged paying £54 for a bottle of hand sanitiser, she’s in a position where she can.
 So, she paid up and bought the gel.